top of page

 The Flight of the Arctic Fox followed after three years research and published in 2021.
 It tells the story of a mid-air plane collision over Italy in 1958 between a BEA Viscount and an Italian jet fighter.
 All those on the Viscount died including my 22 year old brother.
 After a chance call in 2018 from the son of the radio operator, I was invited to travel to Italy for a 60th commemoration service and met some of the family members who had also lost relatives on this flight.
 I was asked to write a book on the lives of the crew and passengers on board, and this led me to Malta and several memorable trips to Ireland, where I learnt many new facts about the crash and made many new friends.
 It resulted in a very moving reunion in Italy in 2022 with many family members who came from all over the world.

-I worked on the Thames Barrier for five years, and had always wanted to write about the people who I had met during that momentous period.
-After a year’s research, We Gave a Dam will be published in May 2024, to coincide with the 40th Anniversary of the opening by Queen Elizabeth II.
-It covers the history, and construction of the barrier between 1974 to its opening in 1984, with many contributions from those that worked on it.
+I worked on the construction of the Thames Barrier between 1975-80 and wanted to write about the people who had contributed so much to that iconic structure.
+After a years research We Gave A Dam was published in May 2024 to coincide with the 40th Anniversary of the opening.
+It covers the history and construction of the barrier and includes many contributions from designers, contractors and manufacturers who worked on it.

 bottom of page